TaxingAuthority/Fact-Check_Perplexity/Dev Plan - Fact Checking Function Tool.md

     *   **State Tracking:** Track progress of multiple concurrent fact checks
     *   **Perplexity API Integration:** Successfully query the API with a given claim and retrieve relevant results.
     *   **Result Handling:** Extract the analysis and citations from the API response.
-    *   **LLM Communication:** Properly send results to the LLM and interpret instructions for the next action.
+    *   **LLM Communication:** Properly send results to the LLM and send instructions for the next action.
-    *   **Report Generation Signal:** Accurately indicate to the LLM when to produce the final report.
+    *   **Report Generation Signal:** Instruct the LLM when to the final report alongside deliverance of the final fact checked claim.

 *   **Nice-to-have Features:**
     *   **Error Handling and Retries:** Implement robust error handling for API call failures, with potential retry mechanisms.